Mannington Estate

 History of the Estate

 Mannington Estate is one of Norfolk’s hidden gems.
-Nestled away in the heart of the countryside sits Mannington Hall, originally built around 1460 for William Lumnor who was connected to the Paston family.
+Nestled away in the heart of the countryside sits Mannington Hall, originally built around 1460 for William Lumnor, a connection of a great Norfolk family - the Pastons.

-The Hall boasts gothic windows and stunning motif chimneys.
-The facade of the hall is made from knapped local flints and two turrets stand proud on the South side of the building.
+The Hall retains its medieval appearance with castle-like crenelations, gothic windows, moat and drawbridge.
+Its facade of the hall is constructed from knapped local flint with two turrets standing proud on the South side of the building.

 The Walpole Family